upstream-spo/cardano-gov/README.md

-# cardano-governance-
+# Upstream Cardano Governance

-Contains public rationals and goverenance records for Upstreams SPO and DRep identities
+Contains public rationals and goverenance records for Upstreams SPO and DRep identities.